The fascination of minimum length and minimum time

 Black holes are both compressed matter and highly curved space.
 Therefore, the entropy of black holes implies that space and particles are made of common constituents.

-Space is made of discrete constituents.
+Space is made of constituents that are discrete and extended.

-Particles are made of discrete constituents.
+Particles are made of constituents that are discrete and extended.

-Black holes are made of discrete constituents.
+Black holes are made of constituents that are discrete and extended.

 Top